 |Similar to the pathway we built.
 This one doesn't look quite finished, but you get the idea.|

-All right, we woke up at 7 am.
+We woke up at 7 am on Thursday.
 I felt great!
+Who said you were tired at Girls Camp??
 I had gotten to bed relatively early (12:15 am), and that was definitely the most sleep I got the whole time I was at camp!
-You'd better brace yourself for when I tell you how late we stayed up the last night!

 Anyway, we got ready and visited the Mess Hall really quickly to see if we got anything in our mailboxes.
-I think we all had a few notes, and I got a box of Whoppers from my Secret Sister.
+I think we all had a few notes, and I got a box of Whoppers from my Secret Sister!
 (Sort of like Secret Santa.
-The day before I had received some knotted ponytail elastics and Sour Patch Kids flavored gum.
-I just realized--Sour Patch Kids was a popular snack in our cabin!!!)
+Super fun!
+The day before I had received some knotted ponytail elastics and Sour Patch Kids flavored gum.)

 The hike only took about forty-five minutes (maybe?).
 It was quick and easy!
 We stopped about halfway through and did some of our camp certification.
 We learned what to do if we were lost and how to preserve food.
-Then we finished the hike and had about fifteen to thirty minutes of A/C time--I mean, CABIN time--before meeting as a level at the Emerald City to learn to tie knots and talk with other first-levels about the nature we'd seen at camp so far, including on our hike.
-That consisted of a lot of pine trees, pine needles, and pine cones, as well as the lake.
-Lots of pine!
+Then we finished the hike and had about fifteen to thirty minutes of A/C time - I mean, CABIN time - before meeting as a level at the Emerald City to learn to tie knots and talk with other first-levels about the nature we'd seen at camp so far, including on our hike.
+Except for the lake, that was basically a lot of pine trees, pine needles, and pine cones.
+Lots of pine.
+Gotta love the South!

 When everyone was finished, we gathered in a circle and played games like 'Indian Chief'.
 That used up the rest of our level time, and we had another hour of cabin time.
 Our cabin played some more games and ate snacks we'd acquired from the camp store the night before.